thewhitecircle/ctf_writeups/cyber_apocalypse_2025/forensics/TalesfortheBrave.md

     Bot should be present on both chats
 ```

-- But in the URL we can see that `chat_id` is missing, so we will make our own by creating a `group` in telegram and then we can add the bot to our group
+- But in the URL we can see that `chat_id` is missing, so we will make our own by creating a `group` in telegram, and then we can add the bot to our group
 - But we don’t know the name of the bot, to solve this there is another endpoint we can call :

 ```